abhay-tank/todo-server/README.md

 Install the dependencies and devDependencies and start the server.
 Create config.env by refering config.sample.env

+Make sure to create config.env if running in _development_ mode or set environment vars in _production_ mode.
+Refer **config.sample.env** for setting env variables.

+**In project all variables needed from env are fetched into config ONLY.**

 ```sh
 $ npm install
 $ npm run dev